Lively city with the largest carnival and famous beaches

 In summer (from December to February) it is very warm in Rio and the humidity is high.
 Most Brazilians will go on holiday then, so hotel rooms will be more expensive and harder to come by.
 This is especially so during carnival (which is mostly held in February) and you will be required to make your reservations at least a year in advance.

 Rio de Janeiro is notorious for its many burglaries and robberies.
 They occur very frequently, particularly at Copacabana.
 The Southern region of the city is considered to be much safer than the Northern region, but robberies take place here as well, even in broad daylight.
-An old trick here is that thieves will sneak sleeping pills into your drinks at the outdoor cafés, to make you an easier victim.
+An old trick in Rio is that thieves will sneak sleeping pills into your drinks at the outdoor cafés, to make you an easier victim.
 Please beware of this.